StanfordASL/stochasticSCP/README.md

 ## Setup

 This code was tested with Julia 1.4.1.
-Experiments can be reproduced by running the jupyter notebooks in the root folder:
+Experiments can be reproduced by running the jupyter notebook in the root folder:
 ```bash
   jupyter notebook
 ```